chakra-core/ChakraCore/Future Plan.md

 ## Development process

-This community development will proceed on the Chakracore master branch.
+This community development will proceed on the ChakraCore master branch.
 At a future time this repository may be transferred out of the microsoft organisation within Github - though it will remain here to begin with.

 We will periodically (time scale TBD) publish a release plan document listing planned enhancements and proposed time scale for the next release.